AmauryMaros/Scraping-BeautifulSoup/README.md

 Time calculation : 11min

+The csv file from the scraping is in the repo as "metacritic.csv"

 We get 20273 lines with :
   * Name : the name of the game
   * Platform : the platform of the game